AKogut91/CryptoAppiOS/README.md

 Coin Markets
 Derivatives Exchanges

+Set the Navigation title to "Crypto Info"

 ## Each list item should include:
 Coin image and price (for market coins)
 Exchange name, country, and year (for exchanges)

+## API failure
-On API failure, display an Alert with the title: "Request is Failured" Set the Navigation title to "Crypto Info"
+On API failure, display an Alert with the title: "Request is Failured"